Alcohol Unit Calculator

 What is an alcohol unit?

-An alcohol unit is a measure defined a portion of an alcoholic beverage that contains exactly 10ml (8g) of pure ethyl alcohol.
-Alcohol units have been used - especially in the United Kingdom - since 1987, to help people keep an eye on their drinking and provide health guidelines regarding safe alcohol consumption.
-The US and Australia prefer to use the term 'standard drink'.
+An alcohol unit is a measure defined as a portion of an alcoholic beverage that contains exactly 10 ml (8 g) of pure ethyl alcohol.
+Alcohol units have been used – especially in the United Kingdom – since 1987 to help people keep an eye on their drinking and provide health guidelines regarding safe alcohol consumption.
+The US and Australia prefer to use the term 'standard drink' – use the standard drink calculator to get to know more about the topic.

-One unit of alcohol is also the amount that, an average, a healthy, adult body can break down within an hour - so theoretically there should be no alcohol left in your blood after that time (though you may still feel some of the effects of the drink, such as thirst).
+One unit of alcohol is also the amount that an average, healthy adult body can break down within an hour.
+So theoretically, there should be no alcohol left in your blood after that time (though you may still feel some of the effects of the drink, such as thirst).
 In real life, it strongly depends on individual's metabolism, sex, age, weight and even your stress level at that time.
-You can roughly assess the content of alcohol in your blood after particular time here.
+You can roughly assess the content of alcohol in your blood after a particular time in our BAC calculator (BAC stands for blood alcohol content).

 How much is a unit of alcohol?

-You can work out the number of alcohol units in your drink using the following formula (works for any drink):
+You can work out the number of alcohol units in your drink using the following formula (which works for any drink):

 (ABV – alcohol by volume – is a measure of pure alcohol as a percentage of the total volume of liquid in the drink.)

-To help you visualise the term 'one unit of alcohol' we can use a few popular examples:
+To help you visualize the term 'one unit of alcohol', we can use a few popular examples:

 - One James Bond-style Vesper martini is five units!